 You might decide you want to pay for shoutouts or boost some of your posts to grow quicker.
 I am talking in this article only about organic growth, but as you become more experienced with Instagram marketing you might encounter paid tactics you’d want to use.

-What is the master-slave method to grow your account for reposting content?
+What is the master-slave method to grow your account for reposting on Instagram?

 As you’re gaining skills in growing Instagram accounts you are going to be able to implement more complex growth architectures.
 The idea behind this method is that you grow a page by promoting it with other pages.

 By using this approach you could build not only repost pages, but also brands.
-On the repost page, you could monetize the traffic in various ways, one of them being promoting your brand.
+On the report page, you could monetize the traffic in various ways, one of them being by promoting your brand.
 For example, a Facebook store.

 Professional Instagram curators that manage multiple Instagram accounts refer to this architecture as the “Master-slave” method.
 It is also sometimes called the mother-child method.